 The campus is connected to our data network allowing student and guests to wirelessly access electronic material in all academic and community spaces.
-In accordance with our standards, students must abide by acceptable use policies and guidelines found in the school handbook.
-To help encourage these standards our network is regularly monitored and acceptable barriers have been put in place for the safety of our students.
+In accordance with our standards, students must abide by acceptable use policies and guidelines found in the Parent-Student Handbook.
+To help encourage these standards, our network is regularly monitored, and acceptable barriers have been put in place for the safety of our students.

 Our Middle School curriculum takes full advantage of digital resources and tools carefully selected to enrich learning across disciplines.
 As a parallel to teaching students how to form letters and words with pencil and paper, they also learn iPads starting in 1st grade.
 Research and critical thinking skills are introduced through web searches protected by the school’s robust firewall and filters.
 Our lower school STEM program includes robotics and computer programming to enhance student understanding of “how things work” in our technology driven world.

 Each student in Kindergarten through third grade is provided an iPad for classroom use, which they use to practice core computing skills.
 All 3rd grade and older students are issued their own iPad, in part to teach them the responsibility of caring for the devices, and for easy access to a wide array of online resources.
 Upon enrollment, each student is also assigned a WYIS e-mail address to communicate with their teachers.
 Our job in teaching technology is to empower students with the tools they need to communicate and express themselves as 21st Century digital natives.